sitthykun/smilegitremote/README.md

 To avoid various external software installations such as Redis, RDMS, NoSQL, all the permanent and temporary data is using a file for storage.
 Additionally, among of those files are json and plain text.

+## Version 0.5.0
+Require project id of all requests

+## Version 0.4.0
+Validating implementation for the request required parameter

 ## Version 0.3.0
 On pull request, this function allows checkout any available branch instead of the default git_branch's setting value in project.json.
 And
 Implement a plug feature via reading file which stored in the batch directory.
 The batch command inside the batch file execution is lower priority than the trigger.